 Seattle BioMed’s annual Passport to Global Health Celebration is hailed as Seattle’s premier global health education event when hundreds gather to hear about the latest in our field and support the Annual Fund — Seattle BioMed’s sole source of unrestricted funding for infectious disease research and scientific training.
-Throughout the event's 10-year history, more than 5000 people have joined Seattle BioMed to raise visibility of the need to improve health for underserved populations.
-During the event, guests are encouraged to make a $250 minimum ($500 for families) contribution to support Seattle BioMed's Annual Fund.
+Throughout the event's 10-year history, more than 5,000 people have joined Seattle BioMed to raise visibility of the need to improve health for underserved populations.
+In 2014, the event raised more than $500,000 to support Seattle BioMed's research.

-Seattle BioMed is pleased to welcome this year's keynote speaker, NPR Global Health and Development Correspondent, Jason Beaubien.
-In his role at NPR, Jason reports on a range of health issues including the devastating, worldwide impacts of HIV, malaria and tuberculosis.
+Seattle BioMed was pleased to welcome keynote speaker Jason Beaubien, NPR Global Health and Development Correspondent.
+In his role at NPR, Beaubien reports on a range of health issues including the devastating, worldwide impacts of HIV, malaria and tuberculosis.
+Imagine a world where people are healty.
+Some startling statistics:

 Please send your questions related to the Passport to Global Health Celebration to email@example.com

-2013: Nicholas Kristof, author and columnist at the New York Times
+2013: Nicholas Kristof, celebrated author Pulitzer Prize winning columnist at the New York Times

 2012: A conversation about women's and children's health with global health experts Alan Aderem, Seattle BioMed; Helen Horton, Seattle BioMed; Patrick Duffy, NIH; and Regina Rabinovich, Bill & Melinda Gates Foundation.
 Moderated by King 5 News Anchor Jean Enersen.